blvckmarker/blvckmarker/README.md

 # Hi! <img width="55px" src="https://user-images.githubusercontent.com/96735303/187716002-8cc2bbb5-86ff-486a-a0fe-502eb4aae6e2.png"/>
-My nickname, as you might have realized, is blvckmarker. <code>Thanks to Visceral Games for a great game.</code>
+My nickname, as you might have realized, is blvckmarker.
 Among other things, I've been programming since 2021.
 The area of interest is web development.
 Always dreaming of waking up and writing a fxckxng online store in ASP.NET.
 I'm enthusiastically studying the pure architecture reference model - patterns, principles, etc.

 ### **Languages and tools**